mirandaday16/mediabias/Meetings/Meeting Notes.md

     - Plan to use MPQA Subjectivity Lexicon for sentiment-word tagging
 - Add secondary media to dataset (photos/videos not at the top of articles) -- how to incorporate?
 - Create list of article **_PAIRS_** which both contain media/captions

+**ACTION ITEMS:**
+[ ] Include motivation in matplotlib graphics
+[ ] Create chart of # of captions which mention 0, 1, etc. main entities.
+[ ] Double-check word counts of captions
+[ ] Start talking to Ian/Xinyu about other data sources

 ---